amaebi/pluralsight-rotate/README.md

-Testing some publishing for bower
+Testing some publishing for bowergf